SkeldJS/Hindenburg/pages/getting-started/configuration.md

 **Default**: `true`

 ### **reactor.mods**
-Individual configuration for each mod in regards to how Hindenburg should treat them.
+Individual configuration for each mod in regards to how Waterway should treat them.

 **Type**: object